Dr. Marty Sutton

 Mrs. Simpson has worked in Adventist education as an aid, substitute teacher, and treasurer for 22 years.
 She has 3 children, all graduates of EAS.
 Her hobbies include her family, traveling, and crafts.
-She has worked at EAS for 5 years.
+She has worked at EAS for 7 years.

 I’ve lived in this area for 23 years.
 I have taught at El Dorado Adventist School over 20 years.
+I grew up in Southern California, and I attended La Sierra Elementary and Academy.
 I have taught kindergarten, first, second, fourth, and fifth grades.
 I earned my teaching credential at Pacific Union College with my Bachelor of Science Degree being in multiple subjects.
 In my classroom I enjoy teaching hands on science and social studies and using the outdoors and God’s creation as part of my textbook.
 Teaching students to love service also helps them learn responsibility and care for their fellow man.